nautobot/nautobot/docs/configuration/authentication/sso.md

     You should only enable one social auth authentication backend.
 Please see the [full documentation on supported backends](https://python-social-auth.readthedocs.io/en/latest/backends/index.html#supported-backends).

-## Update `configuration.py`
+## Configuration

-The following configuration changes are required and can be made with some simple additions to `configuration.py`.
+The following settings are required and can be made with some simple additions to your `nautobot_config.py`.

 ---